Skip to main content

 How is Medicinal Chemistry structured?

 The master’s programme in Medicinal Chemistry takes two years to complete, and each academic year is divided into two semesters.
+There are opportunities for abroad stays and industry collaboration during the course of study

 You can see a description of each course by clicking on it in the semester overview below.
 On small screens it works best in landscape mode.